The Simulated Catalogue of Optical Transients and Correlated Hosts (SCOTCH): Validation of Host Galaxy Correlations

 We also aim to reproduce observed correlations between the photometric light curves of SNe~Ia and their host galaxies.
 These have been extensively studied in the literature due to the use of these events as cosmological distance indicators.
 We present the SALT2 \citep{SALT22007} fitted parameters \textcolor{black}{$x_1$} and $c$ (describing the stretch and colour of an SN~Ia light curve, respectively) as a function of the intrinsic properties of our associated hosts in Fig.~\ref{fig:SALT2}.
 We find similar distributions to those presented in \cite{Childress2013}, including a mass-step at $10^{10} \; M_{\odot}$ (this has been explicitly encoded in our simulations, so its presence is not surprising), and weak anti-correlations between \textcolor{black}{$x_1$} and both host galaxy $M_*$ and sSFR.
 We observe a few SALT2 $c$ values above $c=0.2$, and multiple are identified in \cite{Childress2013}; although these are anomalous, our model their presence indicates that our correlation model is able to reproduce both the central distribution and the tails of the observed data.

-We present $ugrizY$-band histograms of the absolute magnitudes of host galaxies associated with each transient in Fig.~\ref{fig:magnitudes}.
+We present SDSS-$griz$ histograms of the absolute magnitudes of host galaxies associated with each transient in Fig.~\ref{fig:magnitudes}.
+GHOST data with $z>0.05$ are shown for several classes with black histograms; the cut is motivated by the fact that \catname\, has very few events below this redshift.
+The data reasonably fit the simulation.
 The impact of our encoded correlations is readily apparent by the variation in median and skew between distributions.
-However, we caution that these histograms mask two important redshift-dependent effects within \catname\;: the intrinsic rate of different transients across cosmological distances and the $r<28$ magnitude cut imposed prior to matching in order to cross-match with the 5-yr DC2 image catalogue.
+However, we caution that the host magnitude differences between classes are not only due to encoded correlations, but also due to two important redshift-dependent effects within \catname\;: the intrinsic rate of different transients across cosmological distances and the $r<28$ magnitude cut imposed prior to matching in order to cross-match with the 5-yr DC2 image catalogue.
 The confluence of these effects results in a Malmquist-like bias in the sample, with the distribution of host galaxies for a given class tending toward intrinsically brighter galaxies with increasing redshift (fainter hosts being unavailable to draw from the \texttt{HOSTLIB}s at those redshifts).
 For events occurring in galaxies ranging in brightness and observed only at low and intermediate redshifts (e.g., TDEs), we observe a realistic skew toward fainter galaxies that dominate the \texttt{HOSTLIB}s at these redshifts.
 For bright classes (e.g., SLSNe-I) and common ones spanning the full simulated redshift range (SNe~II), the majority of events will be simulated at high-redshift where this bias is strongest.
 As a result, the histograms in Fig.~\ref{fig:magnitudes} reveal a distribution for SNe~Ia, SNe~II, and SLSNe-I skewed toward bright hosts.
-This skew is stronger in our sample than in observed catalogues (e.g., GHOST), which do not extend this high in redshift; thus we do not plot observed data for comparison in Fig.~\ref{fig:magnitudes}.
+This effect is especially visible when examining absolute magnitude as a function of redshift for both GHOST data and \catname\, results (not shown): the distributions match well across the overlapping redshift range, but both the simulated and observed hosts taper rapidly from including a broad range of magnitudes at low-$z$ to a tighter, brighter range of hosts as $z$ increases.